nautobot/nautobot-arista-cloudvision-importer/README.md

 To run the tool use the command `poetry run nautobot_aristacv_importer`.
 The terminal will display the the expected diff and ask you to verify whether you would like to proceed with the sync or not.
 Below is a short video showing an example.

 ![arista_importer](https://user-images.githubusercontent.com/38091261/126538807-e0b2b451-2297-4b28-b5c0-781c7b6a9e9f.gif)

-> This tool will attempt to assign the user tag to the device if it exists in Nautobot.
-Otherwise, it will just create the tag.

 ### CLI Helper Commands